312th Military Intelligence Battalion (United States): Persian Gulf War, Southwest Asia (1990-1991)

 The battalion deployed to Saudi Arabia on September 15, 1990 with the 1st Cavalry Division under XVIII Airborne Corps, taking part in Operations Desert Shield and Desert Storm and redeploying to Fort Hood in April 1991.
 During the Golf War the unit was on the Saudi-Iraqi border north of Hafar Albatin.

 Post Gulf War (1991-2003)

 Between 1991 and 2003, the battalion underwent modernization along with deploying soldiers 7 times to the National Training Center, six times in support of JTF-6 counter-narcotics missions, 4 times to Kuwait, 2 times Somalia, once to Twenty-nine Palms for a joint Army/Marine Exercise, and once to Idaho for domestic disaster response operations.

 On November 16, 1995, it reorganized under a new “A‑series” structure with a headquarters, general support, and three direct support companies.
-That year, the Analysis and Control Element (ACE) Detachment was also formed.
+October 15, 1999 the (ACE) which originally formed in support of the Division was assigned as a Detachment.